How to be more present

 The benefit of learning how to live in the moment goes far beyond productivity and goals, but it allows you to trust yourself, spend quality time with those you love, and find great joy in all of your experiences.
 If we can do this, then we will experience an increasing sense of confidence, in being at ease with both comfort and discomfort, difficult and joy.

 If you’re looking for more mindfulness techniques, the Headspace app offers subscribers several courses on topics including: Putting Down Our Phones, Self-Esteem, Taking a Break, Restlessness (And if you’re not yet a subscriber, you can give it a try before committing — the first meditation for each course is free!)
 Or, check out Headspace’s entire collection, a selection of recommended meditations and Headspace animations to guide you on a journey to strengthen your relationships with yourself and those around you.
-Sign up for free today, and start experiencing the powerful benefits of meditation.
+Be kind to your mind today and every day.
+Sign up for a free trial.

 READ NEXT: Meditation for Beginners